Academic profile

 Before coming to Cambridge, he completed a double bachelor's degree in Law and Economics at Erasmus University Rotterdam before doing an MSc in Economics & Finance at the University of St Andrews in the UK.
 He briefly worked in foreign development/sustainability in Berlin after completing his master's.

-Current projects include a paper on the effects of climate change on income, employment, and house prices in Alpine ski resorts (1985-2020) and a study on rental discounts associated with various climate-related natural hazards including flooding and (urban) heat.
+Current projects include a paper on the effects of climate change on income, employment, and house prices in Alpine ski resorts.
+Another study investigates rent discounts associated with climate-related natural hazards in Switzerland.
+His research on England's east coast explores how far in advance expected coastal erosion losses are priced into property transactions.

 Teaching